 The AcrySof Toric lens is another revolutionary IOL created by Alcon.
 This lens is designed to restore vision in cataract patients who suffer from astigmatism.
 With the AcrySof Toric IOL, patients are less dependent on glasses after cataract surgery.
 The lens cannot correct presbyopia, however, so patients with this condition may need to continue using reading glasses or bifocals for near vision tasks.

 TECNIS Toric IOLs are used in cataract patients who also require astigmatism correction in order to see clearly.
 There are surgical ways to correct astigmatism, but TECNIS Toric Aspheric lenses allow clearer vision without additional surgical requirements.
 With Toric lenses, most patients achieve clear distance vision without glasses, but may still require glasses for near vision activities, such as reading and computer work.

 The AcrySof®️ IQ PanOptix®️ Trifocal IOL helps you focus on images with improved clarity following a cataract removal procedure.
 Alcon PanOptix provides the latest advancements in IOL technology.
 The PanOptix Trifocal IOL offers improved reading vision and better computer vision when compared to a monofocal lens.

-We serve patients in Huntington Beach as well as other Orange County communities, including Newport Beach, Irvine, Fountain Valley, Westminster, Costa Mesa, and Tustin.
+We serve patients in Huntington Beach and Long Beach as well as other Orange County communities, including Newport Beach, Irvine, Fountain Valley, Westminster, Costa Mesa, and Tustin.